How to Buy My Paris Guide for 2023

-Right now, the my Paris Guide a 58 page long PDF document.
+Right now, the my Paris Guide a 68 page long PDF document.
 I have actually ordered Paris guides from other people online and while their guides might look well put together with photos and fancy graphic design, they were always light on actual useful and practical information.
-My guide includes informative descriptions about each location, addresses, and opening and closing times.

-As a bonus, I also include a separate PDF of the restaurants and cafes that I went to when I was in Paris this spring and my favorites so you can easily make your reservations.
+As a bonus, I also include a separate PDF of the restaurants and cafes that I went to when I was in Paris this spring and fall, as well as my favorites so you can easily make your reservations.

 You can either print the guide out or save it to your documents.
 I also saved it to my Files on my iPhone so I can reference it while I’m out and about.
 The Google map link can be saved as a bookmark in your internet browser on your computer and phone.